mmzdouc/fermo_docs/docs/modules/phenotype.quant-concentr.md

 - `algorithm`: specifies the statistical algorithm to use.
 Only `pearson` is currently allowed.
 - `p_val_cutoff`: Maximum Bonferroni-corrected p-value to consider, with zero disabling cutoff filtering for both p-value and coefficient.
 - `coeff_cutoff`: Minimum correlation coefficient to consider, with zero disabling cutoff filtering for both p-value and coefficient.

+## Limitations

+- This method assumes that the prerequisites with regard to sample reproducibility are met (see [Input/Output](../home/input_output.md)).
+- This method assumes a negative linear relationship between phenotype (concentration) and concentration (area of feature) - the lower the minimal inhibitory concentration, the higher the concentration.
+- This method does not take into account any synergistic or quenching effects